 We’re proud to present the preliminary conference program for DRI2018!
 These exciting sessions are just the beginning.
-The full conference program will be announced on October 15.
+The full conference program will be announced shortly.
 Check back often for updates on additional sessions as well as exciting tracks, including a Hands-on Workshop Track, a Healthcare BCM Track, and a Cyber Risk Track.
 As always, our sessions are not seen elsewhere and our speakers are by invitation only, making this the most challenging and unique educational content of any event in our profession!

 PANEL: DRI’s Revamped Professional Practices – How Is the BCM Market Keeping Pace?